HookRace/hookrace-web/www/_posts/2014-07-07-what-is-hookrace.markdown

 Now it's time to start something new.
 I'm working on a new game called HookRace, which will be the successor to DDraceNetwork.
 It will be its own game, not based on Teeworlds.

+Some of the plans I have so far for HookRace:

+- Vector Graphics (SVG) ingame for a sharp image on any screen
+- Whole physics is executed at the client as well as the server, for perfect prediction
+- No lags with high player numbers
+- Accounts to prevent faking

 As the programming language for HookRace, I chose [Nimrod](http://nimrod-lang.org):

 {% highlight nimrod %}